tinkerator/pico2ice/README.md

 $ icepack hello.asc hello.bin
 ```

-- Note: the `hello.pcf` file is a script to map only the pins the
+- Note: the `hello.pcf` file is a script to map only the pins this
-  `cram.go` example uses.
-The full FPGA pinout file is referenced in a
+  `cram.go` + `hello.v` example uses.
+The full FPGA pinout file is
-  comment in the `hello.pcf` file, but conveniently [here
+  referenced in a comment in that `hello.pcf` file, but conveniently
+  [here
   too](https://github.com/tinyvision-ai-inc/pico-ice-sdk/blob/main/rtl/pico2_ice.pcf).

-If you want to replace the default build of this file with a custom
+If you want to replace the default build of this file with the one
-one, you can do this:
+made above, you can do this:

 ```
 $ cp hello.bin ../examples